 - They must pass a police criminality check carried out by the Disclosure and Barring Service (DBS) to ensure safety to the public

 All new applicants are required to firstly undertake a Knowledge Test (of the West Lindsey district).
-The paper also tests reading, writing and maths and is available to sit at our Gainsborough or Market Rasen office.
+The paper also tests reading, writing and maths and is available to sit at our Gainsborough office.
 You must bring to the appointment: your driving licence (showing your current address), an acceptable document for a Right to a Licence Check (see information further down the page) and the fee (card/cheque only)

 To request an appointment for a knowledge test please contact us via the details at the end of this page.